celiavelmar/conventional-pre-commits/README.md

 ## Contributing

 Do you need more customization or feel like something is missing or could be made better?
 Open an issue or a pull request!

+As of now, revert commits do not trigger a version update because they will take the version previous to the reverted changes as the base for the update.
+If you have a good idea to fix this you know what to do!